-Academic This two-part in-service on our educational assessment tool was delivered to Achievement new LRTs.
-Assessment administration, test interpretation, report writing, and Battery TM (AAB) storage of information were covered.
+Academic Achievement BatteryTM (AAB) This two-part in-service on our educational assessment tool was delivered to new LRTs.
+Assessment administration, test interpretation, report writing, and storage of information were covered.
 Refresher sessions were also offered and open to all LRTs.
-Professional On April 5, 2018 we offered a full day presentation within the theme of Development for Learning for All and Applied Behaviour Analysis.
-Kelly Rogers, from Grand Elementary and State University, presented "Looking at Autism Differently - Strategies for Secondary Learning Students with ASD and Other Exceptionalities".
-Topics included use of visual Resource Teachers supports, behavior management, using data to drive programming, implications and Teachers in of paraprofessional support, etc Program centred on the resource "Just Elementary and Give Him the Whale" by Paula Kluth - each participant received a copy. , Give Finn the whate by Fatia Rittin - each participant received a copy.
-Secondary Self- Contained Classes Students with This workshop was offered to kindergarten teachers who have students with Complex Needs in the Kindergarten supports, classroom layout, structured teaching, use of the new Applied Classroom Behaviour Analysis (ABA) bins, self-regulation, etc. Hearing Awareness This workshop was offered to teachers with hearing impaired students currently Workshop in their classrooms or to teachers who will have hearing impaired students in their classrooms next year.
-This presentation, offered by our Deaf and Hard of Hearing itinerant teacher in conjunction with staff from EC Drury, focused on classroom accommodations, use of FM systems, etc. NTIP - Special New elementary and secondary teachers received practical 'Special Education Education At A Glance' information, with a focus on the importance of developing a Presentations Student Profile and instruction on how to record information in LITE.
+Professional Development for Elementary and Secondary Learning Resource Teachers and Teachers in Elementary and Secondary Self- Contained Classes On April 5, 2018 we offered a full day presentation within the theme of Learning for All and Applied Behaviour Analysis.
+Kelly Rogers, from Grand State University, presented "Looking at Autism Differently - Strategies for Students with ASD and Other Exceptionalities".
+Topics included use of visual supports, behavior management, using data to drive programming, implications of paraprofessional support, etc Program centred on the resource "Just Give Him the Whale" by Paula Kluth - each participant received a copy.
+Students with Complex Needs in the Kindergarten Classroom This workshop was offered to kindergarten teachers who have students with complex needs-in their kindergarten classrooms.
+Topics included visual supports, classroom layout, structured teaching, use of the new Applied Behaviour Analysis (ABA) bins, self-regulation, etc. Hearing Awareness Workshop This workshop was offered to teachers with hearing impaired students currently in their classrooms or to teachers who will have hearing impaired students in their classrooms next year.
+This presentation, offered by our Deaf and Hard of Hearing itinerant teacher in conjunction with staff from EC Drury, focused on classroom accommodations, use of FM systems, etc. NTIP - Special Education Presentations New elementary and secondary teachers received practical 'Special Education At A Glance' information, with a focus on the importance of developing a Student Profile and instruction on how to record information in LITE.
 Student Support Services Staff provide an over-view of their roles and how they can support teachers to meet special education needs in the classroom.
-Topics in Response to Administrators request professional development for their staff members on a School Requests regular basis, with training usually delivered at Staff Meetings or during "Lunch and Learn" sessions.
-Topics have included: the SEA process, pathway toward modifications, use of visual supports and alternative communication systems, Microsoft assistive tools, Kurzweil, assistive technology in French Immersion, Autism awareness, etc Grand Erie Special System LRTs for ASD and ID are facilitating the events to be held at Cayuga Education Games Secondary School.
+Topics in Response to School Requests Administrators request professional development for their staff members on a regular basis, with training usually delivered at Staff Meetings or during "Lunch and Learn" sessions.
+Topics have included: the SEA process, pathway toward modifications, use of visual supports and alternative communication systems, Microsoft assistive tools, Kurzweil, assistive technology in French Immersion, Autism awareness, etc Grand Erie Special Education Games System LRTs for ASD and ID are facilitating the events to be held at Cayuga Secondary School.
 Athletes from Secondary and Elementary Special Education classes will participate in a number of events (races, ball throws, mascot contest) for a fun-filled day.
-Managing Challenging Behaviour DEHAVIOUI function based behavior interventions, strategies to increase appropriate behaviours rather than reinforcing problem behaviours, and class wide D. L. interventions.
-Pulse Pulse is a web-based, gamified program to help students identify their own learning style which in turn, helps teachers to differentiate instruction.
+Managing Challenging Behaviour Pulse Pulse is a web-based, gamified program to help students identify their own learning style which in turn, helps teachers to differentiate instruction.
 Pulse information was offered through classroom sessions.